chamilo/chamilo-lms/plugin/zoom/README.md

 For a non-paying Zoom user, this plugin still works but participants will join anonymously.

+The user that starts the meeting will be identified as the zoom account that is define in the plugin.
+Socreate a generic account that works for all the users that start meetings.

 # Contributing

 Read README.code.md for an introduction to the plugin's code.